FREQUENTLY ASKED QUESTIONS

 Think of it this way:

-1 class a week keeps you moving.
+1 class per week keeps you moving.

-2 classes a week builds strength.
+2 classes per week builds strength.

 3+ classes a week transforms your body, mind, and life.